brown-ccv/egyptology-viz/codebook.md

     -   Type: Categorical
     -   Description: Whether or not a pyramid owner was a vizier.
 9.  **Regent**

     -   Type: Categorical
     -   Description: Whether or not a pyramid owner was a regent.
 10.  **Relationship to King**

         -   Type: Categorical
         -   Description: A pyramid owner's relationship(s) to one or more kings.
 11.  **Start of Reign**

         -   Type: Numeric
         -   Description: The year marking the start of a king's reign.
 12.  **End of Reign**

         -   Type: Numeric
         -   Description: The year marking the end of a king's reign.
 13.  **Length of Reign**

         -   Type: Numeric
         -   Description: The total length of a king's reign.
 14.  **Period**

         -   Type: Categorical
         -   Description: The period within which the pyramid was built.
 15.  **Dynasty**

         -   Type: Numeric
         -   Description: The dynasty within which the pyramid was built.
 16.  **Title**

         -   Type: Categorical
         -   Description: The name of the pyramid.
 17.  **Pyramid Texts**

         -   Type: Categorical
         -   Description: Whether or not texts were present at the pyramid.
 18.  **Site or Location**

         -   Type: Categorical
         -   Description: The site/location of the pyramid.
 19.  **Orientation**

         -   Type: Categorical
         -   Description: The cardinal orientation of the pyramid.
 20.  **Casing**

         -   Type: Categorical
         -   Description: The material(s) used in the pyramid's casing.
 21.  **State of Completion**

         -   Type: Categorical
         -   Description: The pyramid's state of completion.
 22.  **Superstructure Type**

         -   Type: Categorical
         -   Description: The type of the structure.
 23.  **Height**

         -   Type: Numeric
         -   Description: The height of the structure.
 24.  **Length**

         -   Type: Numeric
         -   Description: The length of the structure.
 25.  **Width**

         -   Type: Numeric
-    -   Description: The width of the strucutre.
+        -   Description: The width of the structure.
 26.  **Angle**

         -   Type: Numeric
         -   Description: The slope of the structure.
 27.  **Notes**

         -   Type: Categorical
         -   Description: Miscellaneous notes about the structure or research relating to it.

 ----------